fieldima/flipR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of flipr is to flip the rows and columns of a data frame.
+The goal of flipr is aid the user in inverting and flipping data frames.
+This includes flipping rows and columns, inverting the order of rows, and inverting the order of columns.
 Included is an example dataset.

 ## Installation